Pediatric Hospitalist Program

 After delivery and throughout the hospitalization at St. Bernards, you will be able to stay together with your baby from the time of birth.
 After birth, you will have the possibility to do skin to skin and initiate early breastfeeding with your baby if you choose to do so.
 Our team of nurses are trained to help you provide the best care for you and your baby during the entire hospitalization.

 St. Bernards also has 2 nurse practitioners who have completed specialized training in the care of newborn infants.
 Brittney Martin and Leah Gathright will evaluate your baby and together with the pediatric hospitalist will ensure that no medical complications arise.
 If your baby requires more specialized medical care, our fully staffed Level III Neonatal Intensive Care Unit (NICU) is available.
 Also, one of our International Board-Certified Lactation Consultants will work with you if you choose to breastfeed.
 Our goal is that by the time you go home, you feel prepared to take care of your baby.
-For more information, please visit our Breastfeeding Programs page.
+For more information, please visit our Postpartum Care page.

-At birth, your baby will receive vitamin K, antibiotic eye prophylaxis, and the hepatitis B vaccine if you so choose.
+At birth, your baby will receive vitamin K, antibiotic eye prophylaxis and the hepatitis B vaccine if you so choose.
 Before discharge, we will evaluate your baby's bilirubin level, perform a hearing screening, a congenital heart defect screen and will submit the state newborn screen.
 In some specific cases, we may also perform a car seat test.
-These interventions are all recommended by the American Academy of Pediatrics to ensure the best care and safety of our newborns.
+These interventions are all recommended by the American Academy of Pediatrics to ensure the best care and safety of newborns.